michaellucenkiw/wearables/README.md

 Let's go back to the circuit we just made.
 What is a Circuit? <p>

-Circuits in their most basic form is a loop of energy flowing from (+) to (-) or Ground.
+Circuits in their most basic form are loops of energy flowing from (+) to (-) or Ground.
 Most electrical components are direction specific (polerized).
 When connecting components, positive to positive, negative to negative.
 Looking at your battery, one side is positive as indicated by the (+).
 The other side is (-).
 The LED also has a positive and negative lead.
 The longer of the two arms is the positive lead.<br>
 <img src="images\LED.png"> <br>
 (photo from https://startingelectronics.org/)<p>